TranLuan2907/student-management/README.md

 ## Techniques

-Using some basic core of Java programming language such as :
+-Using some basic core of Java programming language such as :

--Do/while loop.
+->Do/while loop.
--Enhanced switch case.
+->Enhanced switch case.
--Method operations.
+->Method operations.
--Inheritance.
+->Inheritance.
--Abstract methods.
+->Abstract methods.

 ## Contributing